Moon Sung-hyun (baseball): Professional career

 Moon made himself eligible for the 2010 KBO Draft and was selected as the 31st overall pick in the draft by the Nexen Heroes.

 Moon started the 2010 season in the reserve league, but was called up in early May.
 He made his pro league debut on May 8 against the Hanwha Eagles at Mokdong Baseball Stadium, coming from the bullpen and tossing one scoreless inning of one-hit ball.
 In June, Moon was promoted into the Heroes' starting rotation.

-He almost got involved in a match-fixing scandal, but refused and voluntarily reported it.
-On the other hand, Kim Sung-hyun, who was once on the same team, was found guilty of match fixing when he was with the Nexen Heroes, but was released after he was found to have hidden the fact and moved to the LG Twins.
+He nearly became involved in a match-fixing scandal, but he refused and reported it voluntarily.
+On the other hand, Kim Sung-hyun, a former teammate, was convicted of match fixing while with the Nexen Heroes but was later released after concealing this fact and transferring to the LG Twins.
 He returned to Kagoshima Training Center without any problems after returning from Kagoshima, Japan, as a witness.